Pipe dreams leave US energy firms caught in climate trap

 "We'll be able to meet the needs of our customers, but we're going to have to do it in a way that is a little more expensive and has a little more reliability concerns," Rayhan Daudani, a spokesman for Dominion Energy's Virginia Power utility, said.

-Other proposed expansions of existing pipelines in North America face national or local opposition, including TC Energy Corp's Keystone XL in Alberta, Energy Transfer's Mariner East in Pennsylvania and Kinder Morgan Inc's Permian Highway in Texas.
+Other proposed expansions of existing pipelines in North America face national or local opposition, including TC Energy Corp's Keystone XL in Alberta, Energy Transfer's Mariner East in Pennsylvania and Kinder Morgan's Permian Highway in Texas.

-Marathon said this month that the trespass order and damages had been canceled, although a new court decision was expected by Dec.
-15
+Marathon said this month that the trespass order and damages had been cancelled, although a new court decision was expected by Dec 15.

 This line is nearly 70 years old and its latest easement agreement with the landowners expired in 2013.
 While it is still operational, the dispute could result in a portion being closed.